-- Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of laws, regulations, contracts or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the financial statements amounts that is less than material, but, more than inconsequential.
-In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that are inconsequential to the financial statements, considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts or abuse and (2) deficiencies in internal control that are not significant deficiencies.
-In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)6., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in the management letter, unless disclosed in the notes to the financial statements.
+- Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)5., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in the management letter, unless disclosed in the notes to the financial statements.
 This item was disclosed in the notes to the financial statements.

-Pursuant to Chapter 119, Florida Statutes, this management letter is a public record and its distribution is not limited.
-Auditing standards generally accepted in the United States of America require us to indicate that this letter is intended solely for the information and use of the Jefferson County, Florida, Supervisor of Elections, the Board of County Commissioners, the Florida Auditor General and appropriate federal and state agencies and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, and the Jefferson County, Florida Supervisor of Elections and is not intended to be and should not be used by anyone other than these specified parties.